hlian/linklater/README.md

 ## Who let you in here?

 Relax!
 I'm here to make your life easier.
-Has your company ever switched to using Slack, and then you wanted to write silly Slack bots in Haskell as a way to learn Haskell?
+Has your company ever switched to using [Slack](https://slack.com), and then you wanted to write silly Slack bots in Haskell as a way to learn Haskell?

-Really?

-Wow.

-(That was a pretty specific question.)
+<sup>Really?<sup>Wow<sup>That was a pretty specific question.</sup></sup>

 Uh, do you want to be friends?
-Well let's talk about it later, because right now I have something that's going to blow your mind!
+Well let's talk about it later, because right now I have an example for you.

 ## Show me an example!

-Here's a `/jpgto` bot!
+Here's a `/jpgto` bot.
 If you run this program and then tell Slack about your server (incoming hook and custom slash command) and then type `/jpgto diplomatico` in one of your channels, you'll get the image from [http://diplomatico.jpg.to](http://diplomatico.jpg.to).
 How, you say? _Screen scraping_.